RAISE-Sapienza/data-release-scalingup-smc-jss-2024/README.md

 This repository contains the following directories:

 * `code` - folder containing the code used to generate each plot.
-* `data` - folder containing the result of the experiments within JSON files.
+* `data` - folder containing the results of the experiments within JSON files.
 * `figures` - folder containing all generated figures.
-* `scripts` - folder containing bash script to generate all plots.
+* `scripts` - folder containing bash scripts to generate all plots.

 ## Running environment ##